-The Business Support staff in DED principally counsel businesses to make them aware of the various resources that are available facilitate employee training, market expansion, facilities growth and relocation.
+The Business Support staff in DED principally counsel businesses to make them aware of the various resources that are available facilitate employee training, workforce, market expansion, facilities growth and relocation.
 In addition, our counselors coordinate the various programs that are available while collecting commentary from business leaders and reporting it to State leadership.

 Vermont Training Program (VTP)

 The VTP partners with employers and training providers to train Vermont's employees for the jobs of tomorrow.
 VTP provides performance based workforce grants for: pre-employment training, training for new hires and incumbent workers.

 Through cutting edge legislation, supportive government and a world class infrastructure, Vermont is a global leader in the competitive industry of captive insurance.

 The International Trade Division is the Vermont Department of Economic Development’s center for export business assistance and helps Vermont businesses succeed in international markets by providing export trade related educational seminars, trade show assistance, technical assistance, and one-on-one consulting services.

 The Northern Border Regional Commission, a federal-state partnership for economic and community development.
 NBRC invests in community and economic development projects in economically distressed counties across Maine, New Hampshire, Vermont, and New York.
 In Vermont, all 14 counties are included in the NBRC eligible service territory.